Behind the French Menu gives a tasty background to French cuisine, French dishes, how they are made and how they should be served.

 Photograph by courtesy of Artizone.

-France the cut called a jarret, the veal shank with the bone left in, is used for much more than the French version
+In France the cut called a jarret, the veal shank with the bone left in is used for much more than the French version of osso buco.

 A double serving of jarret de veau....
 Rarely seen.

 Jarret de Veau Confit 12 Heures au Vin Blanc et Romarin -A veal shank slowly cooked for over 12 hours in white wine and rosemary.This menu listing calls the long cooking a confit,and long cooking may create a similar taste; however, it is not a confit; however, if the taste is great and the meat truly melts on your tongue ignore my comment,